-You present your thesis research during a plenary colloquium to your fellow students and supervisor(s) at the end of period 3 or 6.
+You present your thesis research during a plenary colloquium to your fellow students and supervisor(s) at the end of period 6.
+It you do your thesis outside of the offered period, so between period 1-4, you will have to arrange a presentation session with your supervisor yourself.

-The final presentation is 15 minutes followed by 10 minutes questions and discussion.
+The final presentation is 13 minutes followed by 12 minutes questions and discussion.
 It is a challenge to present your results in such a short time, which means it is not always possible to present everything you have done.